cedricbastin/ScalaAG/report/draft.md

 As the attributes are an abstract way of decorating the abstract syntax tree one can easily decouple the attribute rules from the grammar such that different attribute grammar can be used over the same formal grammar providing different computations over a parse tree without the need to rewrite the grammar.

+###Monad (state and reader)

+###Monad transformer?
+"It would be ideal if we could somehow take the standard State monad and add failure handling to it, without resorting to the wholesale construction of custom monads by hand. "
+"A monad transformer is similar to a regular monad, but it’s not a standalone entity: instead, it modifies the behaviour of an underlying monad."
+"Monad transformers can be used to compose features encapsulated by monads "

+###Monadic Parsing?
+"scala implementation "almost monadic""
+"In practice, however, using seq leads to parsers with nested tuples as results, which are messy to manipulate.
+The problem of nested tuples can be avoided by adopting a monadic sequencing combinator (commonly known as bind) which integrates the sequencing of parsers with the processing of their result values:"

+"internal DSLs are limited by the syntax of the host language (constraint by features of programming language)" "external DSLs are only limited by the parser" monad transformers allow to stack monads

 ###CFG vs CSG